ohmpi/ohmpi/doc/source/index.rst

     :Date start: July 2016
     :Authors: **Rémi CLEMENT, Nicolas FORQUET, Yannick FARGIER, Vivien DUBOIS, Hélène GUYARD, Olivier KAUFMANN, Guillaume BLANCHY, Arnaud WATLET**
     :Target: users, researchers and developers
-    :tatus: some mature, some in progress
+    :Status: some mature, some in progress

 This documentation presents the development of a low-cost, open hardware resistivity meter to provide the scientific community with a robust and flexible tool for small-scale experiments.
-Called OhmPi, this basic resistivity meter features current injection and measurement functions associated with a multiplexer that allows performing automatic measurements.
+Called OhmPi, this resistivity meter features current injection and measurement functions associated with a multiplexer that allows performing automatic measurements.

-Contents:
+Contents
+********

 .. toctree::
    :maxdepth: 1